top of page

 Neurodivergence and Money: An Important Part of the Picture

+For some people, money feels especially hard because the systems surrounding it are not designed for how their brain works.
+Neurodivergence, including ADHD, autism, dyslexia, dyspraxia, and other differences in attention, processing, and regulation, can significantly affect how someone experiences money.
 Modern money management often assumes a level of consistency, focus, and tolerance for administration that is genuinely difficult for many neurodivergent people, even when they are intelligent, capable, and trying their best.
 This mismatch can lead to overwhelm, avoidance, impulsive decisions, or difficulty following plans, and, over time, to shame.

 That shame is often more damaging than the practical money difficulties themselves.
 It creates a cycle in which anxiety leads to avoidance, avoidance leads to problems, and those problems reinforce the belief that something is wrong with you.
+It is important to say this clearly: this is not a personal failure.
+It is a mismatch between expectation and wiring, and it requires a more thoughtful and compassionate approach.

 A Developmental, Not Deficit, Way Forward

 When money is approached through a developmental lens rather than a judgemental one, the focus shifts.
 Instead of asking what is wrong with you, the question becomes what stage your relationship with money is currently operating from, and what it would need in order to mature.
 This perspective allows space for simpler systems, emotional regulation before strategy, and self-trust instead of self-criticism.
 Growth with money stops being about control and starts being about understanding.
+That is where lasting change becomes possible.

 Where to Start?

 If this resonates, the most helpful place to begin is not with advice, budgets, or numbers.
 It is with awareness.
 Understanding how your relationship with money currently operates can be surprisingly relieving.
 It gives language to experiences that may have felt confusing or isolating, and it offers a clear, non-overwhelming starting point.
 That is why I created the Money Relationship Quiz.
 It does not ask about income, debt, or net worth.
 It does not label you as good or bad with money.
-It simply helps you understand how you currently relate to money, and what kind of support would genuinely help.
-If you would like me to send it you, email me at contact@allyconsultants.co.uk.
+It simply helps you understand how you currently relate to money and what kind of support would genuinely help.
+If you would like me to send it to you, email me at contact@allyconsultants.co.uk.

 Start with the Money Relationship Quiz (It takes around five minutes, is completely private, and involves no numbers or judgment.)